Climate & Energy

 Clean and Green

 In addition to local development, residents and businesses in New Bedford are driving transition of the energy system at larger scales by participating in Community Choice Aggregation.
 Not only does this program help create demand for new sources of energy, but it insulates consumers from fluctuating energy prices, saving the community over $4 million since 2014.
+Lastly, the Vineyard Wind project, the nation's first commercial-scale offshore wind farm, expects to put out 800 megawatts, enough electricity to power more than 400,000 homes.

 The energy we use comes from many sources and through different fuels.
 There are the liquids most of us put into our vehicles, gas lines feeding many of our buildings, and the many ways we can generate and consume electricity.
 As we move to a low-carbon future, we will be changing how we use different forms of energy for different purposes and as we develop new sources of energy off our coast, we can stretch the benefit further by reducing energy waste and inefficiency.